-Investing in higher quality cashmere will make this phenomenon far less likely, but should your jumper start to show signs of pilling, Luca advises you not to worry, “these bobbles are easy to remove with a cashmere comb, shaving machines or even simply by hand.”
+Investing in higher quality cashmere will make this phenomenon far less likely, but should your jumper start to show signs of pilling, Faloni advises you not to worry, “These bobbles are easy to remove with a cashmere comb, shaving machines or even simply by hand.”

 When it comes to washing cashmere, it’s normally safest to use the hand wash cycle on your machine, then lay it out to dry flat on a towel.
 Don’t wring or twist the garment as it comes out the wash, squeeze it gently instead, to ensure it won’t lose its shape.

 Now that you’re well equipped to take good care of your cashmere, here are our top picks of the jumpers to invest in this season…

 Luca Faloni Cashmere Roll Neck